Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Arrested for wearing pants".</h2 head><h3 quote align='center'>"On this day in 1852, Emma Snodgrass was arraigned in Boston because she was a woman wearing trousers.
-This was a time when activists were calling for \u201crational dress\u201d for women, including bloomers and trousers, as an alternative to long, bulky skirts.
-When did women start wearing pants?".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Codex Justinianus".</h2 head><h3 quote align='center'>"The major elements of the Code of Justinian went into effect, according to many sources, on this day in 533.
+Developed between 529 and 565, this collection of laws and legal interpretations rationalized a confusing tangle of existing Roman statutes, and it provided the foundation for civil law as it is practiced in Europe and Latin America today.".</h3 quote></h3 OTD